Bobcat Bite: Reception

 During its time under the Eckre family's management, Bobcat Bite has been named in several articles, including those contained within the Albuquerque Journal, the Chicago Tribune, and The New York Times.
 Bobcat Bite also appeared in the 2004 documentary Hamburger America.
 The restaurant in 2007 was mentioned in the Food Network's program Top American Restaurants: Bon Appétit Picks the Best, hosted by Alton Brown.
 Bobcat Bite was featured in the 2012 episode "New Mexico" on Bizarre Foods America.
 Host Andrew Zimmern ranks it in his top 3 hamburgers.

 Awards

-Bobcat Bite's burgers, specifically the green chili cheeseburger, have won awards including:
+Bobcat Bite's burgers, specifically the green chile cheeseburger, have won awards including: